Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ──────────────
 ```

-If you chose to create a new environment, enter a name and press `enter`.
+If you chose to create a new environment, enter a name and press `enter`:

 ```bash
 Enter a new Environment name:  mesh-demo